NOT HUMAN SUBJECTS RESEARCH DETERMINATION

 - Public health practice

-The following resources provide useful information about, and examples of, what does or does not constitute human subjects research.
+The following resources provide useful information about, and examples of, what does or does not constitute human subjects research and how to submit protocols for review.

 Is Your Project Human Subjects Research, or Not?